Thursday, 9 April 2026

 Wednesday, 28 January 2026

-Pot plants shiver in the garden
+Pot plants shiver once moved outdoors

 The threat of official violence is constant.
 Only now, the menace is extending beyond black and brown residents, to anyone who dares to decry or document the administration’s overreach.
 In short, the protective factor of white privilege is collapsing in the face of Trump’s fascism.